With database leaks and mass hacking scandals on the rise, let’s learn about the biggest data breaches of 2020.

 While complete protection from data breaches is a hard promise for companies to keep, there are still steps that individuals can take to minimize the risks.
 Here are a few tips for improving your own security and limiting the threats posed by data leaks:

-Stay safe.
-And let's hope that 2021 will be a less fruitful year for hackers.
+We’ve compiled a list of cybersecurity predictions for 2021.
+Let’s hope that 2021 will be a less fruitful year for hackers.